Watts riots: LAPD

 After the riots, the LAPD examined the process of how each incident was managed by law enforcement, noting the flaws of its system when handling situations of hostile crowds or groups.

 People involved in the sparking incident

-Marquette Frye was convicted of drunk driving, battery and malicious mischief.
-On February 18, 1966, he received a sentence of 90 days in county jail and three years probation.
+Marquette Frye was convicted of drunk driving, battery, and malicious mischief.
+On February 18, 1966, he received a sentence of 90 days in the county jail and three years probation.
 He received another 90-day jail term after a jury convicted him of battery and disturbing the peace on May 18, 1966.
 Over the 10-year period following the riots, he was arrested 34 times.
 He died of pneumonia on December 20, 1986, at age 42.
 His mother, Rena Price, died on June 10, 2013, at age 97.
 She never recovered the impounded 1955 Buick which her son had been driving because the storage fees exceeded the car's value.
 Motorcycle officer Lee Minikus died on October 19, 2013, at age 79.